 Opening hours for plant sales are every:

 Limited free mulch is usually available for residents within the Marrickville Council area (bring your own bags and shovel).
-Prices for seedlings start at $2.95, with discounts for community or school projects.
+Prices for seedlings start at $3.30, with discounts for community or school projects.
+A discount on the price per tube can also be negotiated for bulk orders over 500 plants.

 In partnership with the community, the Marrickville Community Nursery seeks to be a centre for Biodiversity of the Lower Cooks River Valley, protecting, conserving and promoting the diversity of species and natural habitats of the area.